 |Endpoint Suspend State|

-If you want to configure the suspension of an Endpoint specifying error codes, maximum suspension time, suspension factors etc., you can use Endpoint Suspension State in Advanced Endpoint Configuration.
+If you want to configure the suspension of an endpoint specifying error codes, maximum suspension time, suspension factors etc., you can use the endpoint suspension state in the Advanced Endpoint Configuration.

 When creating (or updating) Failover endpoints through the Publisher UI (in the Implement tab), you need to go into this configuration box of each endpoint and specify a set of Error Codes for the endpoint to fail over on and take off the Initial Duration by setting its value to -1.